mikboy018/NightAtTheMuseum/README.md

 By: Mike Boyer

 Task List:
-1) Create the following scenes, using images saved to Google Drive:
+1) Create the following scenes, using images saved to Google Drive for textures:
 	A) Gaming Industry
 	B) VR/AR CAD
 	C) Movie Theaters/Occulus Room App